midonet/aomi/README.md

 It uses Ansible playbooks of the [openstack-ansible-galaxy](https://github.com/openstack-ansible-galaxy) project, which includes roles for each individual OSt component.

-This project aims to be a simple, extensible, distribution agnostic installer.
+This project aims to be:

-It is not intended for large production-ready purposes, but as a sandbox or starting point for any custom needs.
+* Simple
+* Extensible
+* Distribution agnostic
+* General-purpose

 [Aomi](https://en.wikipedia.org/wiki/Aomi,_Tokyo) is also an area around Tokyo Bay.